 8080 from your local computer to the development container, making it accessible via

 localhost.
 Test your application by running the command below in a local shell:

 app.py file in your favorite local IDE and modify the response message on line 7 to be Hello world from the cluster!.
 Save your changes.

-Okteto will synchronize your changes to your development environment in Kubernetes.
+Okteto will synchronize your changes to your development container.
 Flask’s auto-reloader will detect the changes automatically and restart the application with the new code.

 * Detected change in '/okteto/app.py', reloading